Thanks for emailing that article!

 Combined medications can offer an alternative for patients who need more than one type of medication.
-In addition to the convenience of using one eyedrop bottle instead of two, there may also be a financial advantage, depending on your insurance plan.
+In addition to the convenience of using one eyedrop bottle instead of two, there is decreased exposure to preservatives.
+There may also be a financial advantage, depending on your insurance plan.
 Cosopt® is a combination of a beta blocker (timolol) and a carbonic anhydrase inhibitor (dorzolamide) and is available in generic form and also as a preservative-free formulation (Cosopt® PF).
 Combigan® combines an alpha agonist (brimonidine) with a beta blocker (timolol).
 Simbrinza® is a beta blocker-free combination medication consisting of brinzolamide and brimonidine.

 Of course, no eye drop medication can be effective if it is not taken as prescribed.
 There are a number of reasons why people being treated for glaucoma may not take their medications.

 One reason is that they simply forget!
 Remembering to take a daily medication is one of the challenges in the treatment of any chronic condition, and glaucoma is no exception.
 Some ways to help remember include tying a regular daily activity (such as brushing one’s teeth) to taking one’s medication, or setting timed reminders such as an alarm clock or cell phone.

 A second factor in not taking medication as prescribed is economics.
 Glaucoma drugs can be expensive.
 Also, some medications may be covered by your insurance while others are not.
 Your eye doctor will work with you to recommend the best choice for you.

 For patients who cannot tolerate medications or for whom medication alone has not been adequate, laser treatment continues to be an excellent alternative.
 It should be noted that laser may also be used as primary treatment.
 The advantage of this approach is that if adequate pressure lowering is achieved with laser treatment alone, the need for taking a daily medication may be delayed, along with the associated side effects.